-What counts as unlawful taking of a vehicle in Los Angeles?
+What Counts As Unlawful Taking of a Vehicle in Los Angeles?

 In reality, however, a wide range of cases can be charged under the joyriding law.
 This can include serious car theft cases that would normally be charged as grand theft auto, but have been downgraded as part of a plea bargain.

-Taking (or driving) someone else’s motor vehicle without their consent,
+- Taking (or driving) someone else’s motor vehicle without their consent,

-With the intention to deprive the owner of the vehicle permanently or temporarily.
+- With the intention to deprive the owner of the vehicle permanently or temporarily.

 Examples of unlawful taking of a vehicle include:

-A valet is entrusted to park a car, but decides to take it for a spin while the owner isn’t using it.
+- A valet is entrusted to park a car but decides to take it for a spin while the owner isn’t using it.

-A young man steals a car with the intention to use it for one night and then ditch it.
+- A young man steals a car with the intention to use it for one night and then ditch it.

-A woman often uses her roommate’s car, with the roommate’s permission; however, one weekend she needs to use it and the roommate says no. The woman “borrows” it anyway, intending to return it like usual – but the roommate calls the police.
+- A woman often uses her roommate’s car, with the roommate’s permission; however, one weekend she needs to use it and the roommate says no. The woman “borrows” it anyway, intending to return it like usual – but the roommate calls the police.

-A teenager sees a sports car parked with the keys still in the ignition, and decides to drive it just to see how fast it can go.
+- A teenager sees a sports car parked with the keys still in the ignition and decides to drive it just to see how fast it can go.

-Gang members take a car to use while performing a drive-by shooting, with the intention to abandon it afterward.
+- Gang members take a car to use while performing a drive-by shooting, with the intention to abandon it afterward.

 It does not matter how you stole the car – you do not have to break in to be guilty of unlawful taking (unlike in an auto burglary charge).
 And no force had to be used, unlike in carjacking cases.
 Even if the owner gave you the keys, if you used it in a way that you were not allowed to, it could count as breaking the law.